Letter from the Founder

 As an investor at Miracle Ventures, I discovered there were some great investment opportunities in the emerging hemp industry.
 I starting investing in hemp companies but quickly learned there was no reliable market data to use for making informed decisions.
 I became determined to solve this “missing reliable data and strategic business information” problem by hiring a team of researchers and analysts.
 And so, the seed we planted began to grow.

-I am certain the State of Hemp and CBD Report will provide you the market data and critical business information you need if you want to seize the opportunities that are emerging in the U.S. hemp industry.
+I am certain the State of Hemp, The CBD Report or attending the Hemp Summit will provide you the market data and critical business information you need if you want to seize the opportunities that are emerging in the U.S. hemp industry.

-Our hope is that through the State of Hemp and CBD Report you come to see the true cannabis revolution sweeping the planet isn’t about people getting high on THC, but it’s one about humanity building a clean, global economy through sustainable agriculture, water conservation, industrial processing, product innovation, and better health and wellness for all of us, particularly children with epilepsy, those suffering pain from cancer, and baby boomers entering the stage of life where the quality of life is what matters most.
+Our hope is that through these reports (and meeting the great professionals in this industry) you’ll see the true cannabis revolution sweeping the planet isn’t about people getting high on THC, but it’s one about humanity building a clean, global economy through sustainable agriculture, water conservation, industrial processing, product innovation, and better health and wellness for all of us, particularly helping children with epilepsy, those suffering pain from cancer, and baby boomers entering the stage of life where the quality of life is what matters most.

 Sean @Octavius Murphy